Our Curriculum

 Wootton St. Peter’s is awash with the happy singing voices of our children.
 Opportunities to enjoy and shine in performances are plentiful, and include Christmas and Easter productions and performances with other local schools.
 Older children have the chance to receive instrumental tuition from visiting music teachers for example clarinet, piano, cornet.
 The music curriculum involves: singing, playing and making music, listening to and appreciating music, composing.
 The children are exposed to a variety of styles and genres of music and have access to a variety of percussion instruments.
 All year three and four children learn to play the recorder in their weekly lessons.
 Some go on to play their preferred instrument with a specialist in the upper juniors.

-Music Progression of Skills
+Music Progression of Learning

 PSHE